krebisz/DataAnalyser/documents/SYSTEM_MAP.md

 - time semantics are explicit
 - suitable for computation and aggregation

-CMS is the only valid input for downstream computation.
+CMS is the **only valid semantic input** for downstream computation.

 ---

+## 6A.
+CMS Internal vs Consumer Representation (Additive Clarification)

+> **Additive clarification — no existing sections modified.**

+Two representations of Canonical Metric Series coexist by design.

+### 6A.1 Internal CMS (Normalization Authority)

+- Produced by the normalization pipeline
+- Strongly typed, normalization-scoped structures
+- Used exclusively within ingestion and normalization layers
+- Never consumed directly by visualization or UI layers

+This representation is the **semantic authority**.

+---

+### 6A.2 Consumer CMS Interface (Downstream Boundary)

+- Exposed via a consumer-facing interface (e.g. `ICanonicalMetricSeries`)
+- The **only CMS surface visible to downstream systems**
+- Decouples normalization internals from consumers
+- Enables parallel legacy + CMS adoption without leakage

+Conversion between internal CMS and consumer CMS is:
+- explicit
+- one-way
+- non-authoritative

+Semantic authority **never leaves normalization**.

+This boundary is mandatory.

+---

-## 7. Computation & Presentation
+## 7. Computation & Presentation Layer

 Downstream layers:
 - assume semantic correctness
 - do not reinterpret meaning
-- operate exclusively on CMS
+- operate on:
+  - consumer CMS, or
+  - legacy-compatible projections (during migration)

+No downstream layer may:
+- assign identity
+- reinterpret semantics
+- influence normalization outcomes

 ---

+## 7A.
+Legacy + CMS Parallelism Boundary (Additive Clarification)

+> **Additive clarification — migration-specific.**

+During Phase 4:

+- Legacy computation paths and CMS-based paths **must coexist**
+- CMS adoption is **explicit and opt-in**
+- Legacy paths remain authoritative for comparison only

+No computation layer may silently switch semantic inputs.

+Parallelism exists to:
+- validate equivalence
+- protect correctness
+- prevent forced migration

+---

+## 7B.
+Parity Validation Boundary (Additive Clarification)

+> **Additive clarification — phase-exit semantics.**

+Parity validation is a **boundary artifact**, not an implementation detail.

+- Parity harnesses sit **between** legacy and CMS computation
+- They do not participate in normalization or presentation
+- They exist solely to validate equivalence of outcomes

+Parity:
+- is strategy-scoped
+- is explicitly activated
+- must not alter computation paths

+A strategy is not considered migrated until parity is proven.

+---

 ## 8. Structural / Manifold Analysis Layer (Additive · Future / Exploratory)

-> **Additive Section — No existing sections are modified by this addition.**
+> **Additive section — no existing sections modified.**

 ### 8.1 Intent

-The Structural / Manifold Analysis Layer is an optional, future-facing analytical extension intended to:
+An optional analytical layer intended to:
-- explore structural similarity, equivalence, or hierarchy across metrics or datasets
+- explore structural similarity, equivalence, or hierarchy
-- support discovery, clustering, and comparative analysis
+- support discovery and comparison
-- enable higher-order reasoning beyond deterministic metric computation
+- enable higher-order reasoning

-This layer exists to provide **insight**, not authority.
+This layer provides **insight**, not authority.

 ---

 ### 8.2 Relationship to Core Pipeline

 This layer:
-- operates orthogonally to the ingestion and normalization pipeline
+- operates orthogonally to ingestion and normalization
 - consumes normalized or canonical data as input
 - does not modify RawRecords, normalization outputs, or CMS